 Anything that provides a child with stimulation for their senses, whether focusing on one sense or several and the chance to explore those things in their own way, can be considered sensory play.

 Sensory playgrounds improve physical fitness, health, mood and cognition.
 Gardening and plant care help children develop gross and fine motor skills.
-Time outdoors, breathing fresh air, and being exposed to sunlight are extremely beneficial to the children’s overall physical health.
+Time outdoors, breathing fresh air, and being exposed to sunlight is extremely beneficial to the children’s overall physical health.

 Sensory gardens have many therapeutic benefits.
 They help children develop important life skills including emotional regulation and self-reliance.
 Sensory Gardens and Sensory Spaces creates an opportunity for children to experience textures, tastes and sounds they may otherwise not be exposed to – and this type of sensory stimulation is critical to healthy brain development.

 Children with sensory processing issues such as autism particularly benefit from sensory gardens.